-The Federal Court has ordered iSelect Limited to pay $8.5 million in penalties for making false or misleading representations about its electricity comparison service, the Australian Competition and Consumer Commission (ACCC) says.
+The Federal Court has ordered iSelect Limited to pay $8.5 million for making false or misleading representations about its electricity comparison service, according to the ACCC.

-iSelect admitted that, between November 2016 and December 2018, it misled consumers by representing on its website that it would compare all electricity plans offered by its partners and recommend the most suitable or competitive plan, when this was not the case.
-During the period, hundreds of thousands of consumers visited the website.
+iSelect admitted it misled consumers between November 2016 and December 2018 by representing that it would compare all electricity plans offered by its partners and recommend the most suitable or competitive plan.
+Hundreds of thousands of consumers visited the website during this period.

 “iSelect was not upfront with consumers that it wasn’t comparing all plans offered by its partner retailers.
-In fact, about 38 per cent of people who compared electricity plans with iSelect at that time may have found a cheaper plan if they had shopped around or used the government’s comparison site Energy Made Easy,” ACCC Chair Rod Sims said.
+In fact, about 38 per cent of people who compared electricity plans with iSelect at that time may have found a cheaper plan if they had shopped around,” ACCC chair Rod Sims said.

 Related article: What the Federal Budget means for energy

 “iSelect received commissions from the retailers when those consumers selected a plan via the iSelect website or call centre.”

 iSelect also failed to adequately disclose that cheaper plans from its preferred retail partners were only available via its call centre and were not available through iSelect’s online comparison service.

 iSelect also admitted it misrepresented the price of some of the plans it recommended to almost 5000 consumers.
 Because of an error in its website and call centre code, iSelect quoted a total price for some plans which underestimated the cost by up to $140 per quarter.